 Once your exam begins, you will be instructed to remain as still as possible in order for the machine to capture the highest quality images.
 Using powerful x-rays and a high-resolution digital detector, the machine will take a number of two-dimensional pictures from different angles, which are then combined to form three-dimensional, detailed images of your body.

 After the short procedure, one of our radiologists will go over the results with you and make any needed treatment or testing recommendations.

-What are the benefits of undergoing a CT/CTA scan at Neighborhood Radiology Services?
+The benefits of undergoing a CT/CTA scan at Neighborhood Radiology Services

 Undergoing a CT/CTA scan with our board-certified experts has the following benefits: